 - Outbreak prevention and response plan

-- Testing if required by local protocols or in case of suspected symptoms
+- PCR and/or antigen testing if required by local protocols or in case of suspected symptoms